-I’ve created a D3 simulation (scroll down) which illustrates how CockroachDB can be deployed as the central OLTP component of your company’s data architecture, no matter which stage you’re at.
-There are five deployments shown here, and in most cases, the simulation illustrates a transition from one stage to the next.
+I've created a D3 simulation (scroll down) which illustrates how CockroachDB can be deployed as the central OLTP component of an application's data architecture.
+There are five stages of deployment shown here, from proof-of-concept to global scale.

 You've got to start somewhere.
 And that's actually a significant problem with some cloud DBaaS offerings.
 CockroachDB is open source and runs on macOS, Linux, and Windows, so development on a laptop is simple and expedient.
-You can easily setup local clusters too, using the roachdemo tool.
-If you're developing microservices using Go, you can spin up ephemeral CockroachDB clusters in unittests using testserver.
+The quickest way to get started is to setup a free serverless database here.

 You can put a lot of data on a server these days, but big and monolithic is only the way people are used to running databases.
 You wouldn't deploy your application logic on a solitary, scaled-up server because you'd want to avoid a single point of failure, and you'd want the option to scale beyond even the largest monolithic server.
 You'd also want to minimize any disruption to client load in the event of node loss.